medianproject/AVLTree/README.md

 # AVLTree
-AVL Tree to calculate Median
+AVL Tree to calculate Median withgout using any prebuild formulas or packages like heapq